rust-lang/book/src/ch17-05-traits-for-async.md

 ## Digging Into the Traits for Async

-Throughout the chapter, we have used the `Future`, `Pin`, `Unpin`, `Stream`, and `StreamExt` traits in various ways.
-So far, though, we have avoided digging too far into the details of how they work or how they fit together.
+Throughout the chapter, we’ve used the `Future`, `Pin`, `Unpin`, `Stream`, and `StreamExt` traits in various ways.
+So far, though, we’ve avoided digging too far into the details of how they work or how they fit together.
 Much of the time when writing Rust day to day, this is fine.
-Sometimes, though, you will hit situations where understanding a few more of these details matters.
-In this section, we will dig down *enough* further to help with those situations—while still leaving the *really* deep dive for other documentation!
+Sometimes, though, you’ll hit situations where understanding a few more of these details matters.
+In this section, we’ll dig down *enough* further to help with those situations—while still leaving the *really* deep dive for other documentation!

 ### Future